+An important consideration when choosing a motorized treadmill is the horsepower rating of its motor.
+A stronger motor will be able to handle heavier users, faster speeds and will last longer compared to a treadmill with a smaller motor.
 Horsepower ratings for running machines can be confusing because there is no standard way of presenting the information.
 Some manufacturers prefer to list the peak horsepower rating.
 This is the maximum amount of power the motor is capable of producing.
 Another rating is continuous horsepower, which is a measure of the constant power of the motor while it is running at a continuous speed.
-It doesn’t overly matter which rating you use but is important to make sure you are comparing like with like.
+It doesn’t really matter which rating you use but it is important to make sure you are comparing like with like.